tab1-web/faq/docs/eternal/faq.md

 ## How to add buffs as debuffs visually?

-Locate your buffs and on the left side click the circle, when you are done hit Save.
+- Locate your buffs and on the left side click the circle, when you are done hit Save.

 <figure markdown>
 [![effect-to-debuff.png](https://i.postimg.cc/NM2JyBhr/effect-to-debuff.png)](https://postimg.cc/xJYyhr10)
 </figure>

+## How long do buffs last? <br> What's the buff duration on Eternal?

+- Buffs last for **2 hours**.